 Key characteristics of Transformational Leadership Style

-- There is also a certain appetite for risk in this leadership style.
-This is because leaders are always on the lookout for better ways.
+- There is also a particular appetite for risk in this leadership style.
+It is because leaders are always on the lookout for better ways.
 It means going out of one's comfort zone.

 "The first responsibility of a leader is to define reality.
 The last is to say thank you.
 In between, the leader is a servant."